MicrosoftDocs/memdocs/memdocs/intune/configuration/use-enterprise-sso-plug-in-ios-ipados-macos.md

 You can use platform SSO and the [Microsoft Enterprise SSO plug-in](#microsoft-enterprise-sso-plug---in-for-ios-ipad-and-macos-devices) (in this article) together.
 Specifically, you:

 1. Use platform SSO to sign into the device.
-2. Use the SSO app extension with the Microsoft Entra SSO app extension to sign into apps and websites.
+2. Use the SSO app extension to sign into apps and websites.

 When combined, users minimize the number of times they need to enter their Entra credentials.